Neural Parameter Estimation with Incomplete Data: Methodology

-where $\priordensitypower(\vec{\theta}) \propto \{\priordensity(\vec{\theta})\}^H$.
-The update \eqref{eqn:EM:MAP} is a MAP estimate that may be approximated by a suitably constructed NBE (see Section~\ref{sec:neuralMAPestimation} for details).
-This leads to our proposed EM approach (Algorithm~\ref{alg:neuralEM}), which is a fast version of the Monte Carlo EM algorithm that does not require the evaluation of any likelihood functions.
-Figure~\ref{fig:neuralEM} illustrates the estimation stage of the algorithm.
-Rather than focusing on the rate of convergence, our approach decreases the total run-time of the Monte Carlo EM algorithm by speeding up each iteration; after conditional simulation, the update \eqref{eqn:EM:MAP} is obtained in a fraction of a second.
-Importantly, since the incomplete data are completed by conditional simulation, the NBE is applied to complete-data vectors only and, therefore, our proposed algorithm does not require a model for the missingness mechanism.
+where the probability density $\priordensitypower(\vec{\theta}) \propto \{\priordensity(\vec{\theta})\}^m$.
+The reformulation of~\eqref{eqn:MCEM} as~\eqref{eqn:EM:MAP} shows that the conventional MCEM update $M_m(\vec{\theta})$ is a MAP estimate under a modified prior distribution, which can be approximated by an NBE (denoted by $\vec{h}(\cdot)$ in \eqref{eqn:DeepSets} and fitted according to \eqref{eqn:optimization_task:adjustedprior_bayes} in Section~\ref{sec:neuralMAPestimation}).
+This leads to our proposed EM approach (Algorithm~\ref{alg:neuralEM}), a fast version of the MCEM algorithm that does not require the evaluation of any likelihood functions.
+Figure~\ref{fig:neuralEM} illustrates the Estimation stage of the algorithm.
+After conditional simulation, the update~\eqref{eqn:EM:MAP} is obtained in a fraction of a second.
+Importantly, since the incomplete data are completed by conditional simulation, the NBE is applied to complete-data vectors only.
+Therefore, our proposed algorithm does not require a model for the missingness mechanism.

-Our EM approach is applicable when simulations can be carried out from the distributions of $\vec{Z} \mid \vec{\theta}$ and $\vec{Z}_2 \mid \vec{Z}_1, \vec{\theta}$, and it is an obvious approach to try when the incomplete-data and complete-data likelihoods are intractable.
-Statistical models that satisfy these conditions are (hidden) Markov random fields (e.g., \citeauthor{Besag_1974}, \citeyear{Besag_1974}; \citeauthor{Rue_Held_2005_GMRF:TaA}, \citeyear{Rue_Held_2005_GMRF:TaA}).
-Notable examples are the \citet{Potts_1952} model considered in Section~\ref{sec:Potts}, the autologistic model \citep{Besag_1972}, and other auto-models proposed by \citet{Besag_1974}.
+Algorithm~\ref{alg:neuralEM} is ideally suited when simulations can be carried out from the distributions of $\vec{Z} \mid \vec{\theta}$ and $\vec{Z}_2 \mid \vec{Z}_1, \vec{\theta}$, and when the incomplete-data and complete-data likelihoods are unavailable or computationally intractable.
+Statistical models that have these properties include (hidden) Markov random fields (e.g., \citeauthor{Besag_1974}, \citeyear{Besag_1974}; \citeauthor{Rue_Held_2005_GMRF:TaA}, \citeyear{Rue_Held_2005_GMRF:TaA}), such as the (hidden) \citet{Potts_1952} model considered in Section~\ref{sec:Potts}, the autologistic model \citep{Besag_1972}, and other auto-models proposed by \citet{Besag_1974}.
 These models have intractable likelihoods due to the computational complexity of the required normalizing constants.
 However, marginal and conditional simulation is feasible through Gibbs sampling.

+Algorithm~\ref{alg:neuralEM} is equivalent to the conventional MCEM algorithm, up to the error introduced by using an NBE to approximate the conventional update $M_m(\cdot)$.
+Indeed, it is one member of a broader family of approximate MCEM algorithms that may be expressed in the following general form: